dixon13/71st-SOG-Friday-Template/README.md

 #####Automation of Players Added to Zeus
   Players are automatically added to Zeus in initPlayerLocal.sqf to not necessarily edit players, but to keep them marked so   Zeus can identify players and keep track of them when using the Zeus interface.

+#####Backpack on Chest
+Added the Backpack On Chest mod for Arma 3 into the framework so there is no need to download the mod.
+All credit is due to DerZade, the original author of the mod.